VarVen01/Chaos-Explorer/README.md

 - The Lorenz Attractor
 - Real-World Relevance

+## Running Tests
+To ensure the notebook functions as expected, you can run the following tests:
+1. Execute all cells in the notebook before and after making any changes.
+2. Verify that all visualizations render correctly and that no errors occur during execution.

 ## Contributing
 If you'd like to contribute to the Chaos Explorer:
 - Open an issue on this repository (click the "Issues" tab above).